-Thoroughbred Brazilian Triple Crown winner Bal a Bali was admitted to Palm Beach Equine Clinic (PBEC) on August 3, 2014.
-The elite athlete was treated for life-threatening laminitis by Staff Surgeon Dr. Weston Davis of PBEC in conjunction with Dr. Vernon Dryden just months after his Triple Crown win in March of that year.
+Thoroughbred Brazilian Triple Crown winner Bal a Bali was admitted to Palm Beach Equine Clinic on August 3, 2014.
+The elite athlete was treated for life-threatening laminitis by board-certified surgeon Dr. Weston Davis of Palm Beach Equine Clinic, in conjunction with Dr. Vernon Dryden, just months after his Triple Crown win in March of that year.

 Brazil’s 2014 Horse of the Year, Bal a Bali (Put It Back—In My Side, by Clackson) took an impressive win in the Grande Premio Cruzeiro do Sul (Brz-I) to become the country’s 12th Triple Crown winner.
 He finished the race in track-record time at Gavea racecourse.

-Following his last start in June 2014, Bal a Bali was purchased by Fox Hill Farm and Siena Farm and imported to the U.S. in late summer, but unfortunately contracted laminitis during his travels.
-Bal a Bali was in a Florida quarantine scheduled to fly to trainer Richard Mandella’s stable in California when the problems developed.
+Following his last start in June 2014, Bal a Bali was purchased by Fox Hill Farm and Siena Farm and imported to the U.S. in late summer, but unfortunately suffered from laminitis brought on during his travels.
+Bal a Bali was in a Florida quarantine center scheduled to fly to trainer Richard Mandella’s stable in California when the problems developed.

-On two occasions, Dr. Davis performed Intravenous Regional Perfusions of the feet with state of the art Stem Cells.
-A myriad of other medical therapies were administered though the course of his stay.
-Progression of laminitis was monitored closely with the use of radiographs, and advanced farrier management for the optimal sole support and mechanics to decrease strain on his fragile lamina.
+On two occasions, Dr. Davis performed intravenous regional perfusions of the horse’s feet with advanced stem cell treatments.
+A myriad of other medical therapies were administered throughout his stay.
+The progression of his laminitis was closely monitored with the use of diagnostic imaging and meticulous farrier care.
+Farriery care included ensuring optimal sole support and proper mechanics to decrease strain on the fragile lamina.
 By October, the horse was cleared to travel to Siena Farm in Kentucky.
 There, Dr. Dryden continued to treat the horse and he was then flown to California in January.

 Winning his Battle with Laminitis